 The birthplace of Democritus

-Here you’ll find one of the most important archaeological sites in northern Greece.
-The first Greeks that settled here in the ancient city of Abdera were from the Ionian city of Teo.
-The Klazomenes, from Asia Minor, came later in 654 BC and Democritus was born here.
-Its marvellous small museum will delight you.
+The first Greeks who settled in the ancient city of Abdera were from the Ionian city of Teo.
+The Klazomenes, from Asia Minor, came later in 654 BC and the famous pre-Socratic philosopher Democritus was born here in around 460 BC.
+Along with one of the most important archaeological sites in northern Greece, the marvellous small museum will delight you.

 The Xanthi bazaar